Gunjankumar55/Agroassist---Smart-Crop-Recommendation-using-ML/README.md

----
-title: AgroAssist
-emoji: 🌾
-colorFrom: green
-colorTo: yellow
-sdk: docker
-app_port: 7860
-fullscreen: true
-pinned: false
-short_description: A smart crop recommendation system using machine learning
----

-# AgroAssist - Crop Recommendation System
+# AgroAssist - Smart Crop Recommendation System using ML

 A smart crop recommendation system that helps farmers choose the best crops based on soil conditions and environmental factors.